- <div

 Sexuality and Gender

 I study the theory and practice of Montessori education.
-For the past few years I have been researching high school outcomes for children who attended a public Montessori school from preschool through the fifth grade.
+My research focus concerns high school outcomes for children who attended a public Montessori school from preschool through the fifth grade.
 I am also interested in Montessori’s pioneering work in environmental education.

 One of my longstanding interests is the impact of the environment on health and behavior.
 This includes not only the effects of a variety of toxins (such as lead, mercury, pesticides and plasticizers), but also the significance of human interactions with natural and built environments.